-Let p and q be prime numbers and n = pq their product, called the modulus.
-The public key is formed by the modulus n together with an element e, called the public exponent, which is invertible modulo (p-1)(q-1).
-An inverse of e modulo lcm(p-1,q-1), denoted by d, is called the private exponent.
+Let p and q be prime numbers and N=pq their product, called the modulus.
+We denote $n=\lfloor \log_2(N)\rfloor+1$ the bitlength of N. The public key is formed by the modulus N together with an element e, called the public exponent, which is invertible modulo (p-1)(q-1).
+An inverse of e modulo $\lim{n\to\infty} (p-1,q-1)$ , denoted by d, is called the private exponent.
 The private key is formed by this private exponent together with the modulus.
-The public permutation operates on integers modulo n and consists in the exponentiation of the input to the power e.
-The private permutation operates on integers modulo n and consists in the exponentiation of the input to the power d.
+The public permutation operates on integers modulo N and consists in the exponentiation of the input to the power e.
+The private permutation operates on integers modulo N and consists in the exponentiation of the input to the power e.